Gregory Sutton: St Carthage's Primary School, Lismore (1983–1987)

 St Carthage's Primary School in Lismore was run by the Presentation Sisters and teachers were provided by the Marist Brothers.
 In 1996, Sutton was convicted of 25 offences against 2 girls and 3 boys.
 In November 1986, Sutton was sent to Marcellin Hall, Auckland to participate in a "personal renewal" course.
 Sutton told the Royal Commission the course taught him "more appropriate adult intimacy".

 Around Easter 1987, Sutton, O'Grady and Duroux took Year 5 classes on an overnight camp.
 Due to inclement weather, the camp was abandoned.
 Sutton did not return to school that day.
 O'Grady checked Sutton's diary and noted that the entry for the school camp read "Picked up (named redacted).
 What an arvo.
 She is magnificent." and "I had a fight with (name redacted) and then we made up."

 O'Grady complained to John Kelly, director of the Lismore Catholic Education Office.
 Kelly formed the opinion that Sutton's behaviour was far more serious than professional negligence but did not report Sutton to the police.
 Instead he contacted the provincial of the Marist Brothers, Brother Dwyer.
 On 30 April 1987, Sutton was finally removed from St Carthage's and placed on "administrative leave" – a known euphemism within the Catholic Church for concealing the sexual abuse of children by a member of the clergy.

-On 4 July 1987, the Marist Brothers provincial council met in Drummoyne to discuss Sutton, who they had sent to Melbourne for therap.
+On 4 July 1987, the Marist Brothers provincial council met in Drummoyne to discuss Sutton, who they had sent to Melbourne for therapy.
 The note that Sutton "does not wish at this stage to be involved with children or schools".
 Sutton was placed in the Marist Brothers house in Drummoyne, where he performed general duties.